Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Teaching Arrangements

-There are two tests in the semester to ensure that learning is spread evenly throughout the semester, plus mini-tests on tutorial readings prior to the tutorials.
+There are two tests in the semester to ensure that learning is spread evenly throughout the semester, and sometimes a mini-test on tutorial readings prior to tutorials.

-Skeleton lecture notes are available either on Blackboard or for a small charge in the form of a course book.
+Skeleton lecture notes are available in the form of a course book costing approximately $12.

 - Graduate Attributes Emphasised